Pharmaceutical advertising regulation and medical device advertising in Slovakia

 10. Are there specific rules for comparative advertisement of medicines and medical devices?

-In general, comparative advertising is admissible if it complies with restrictions stipulated in the Act on Advertisement (e.g. it is not deceptive, does not cause confusion between companies, compares products or services, which satisfy the same needs or are used for the same purpose etc.).
+In general, comparative advertising is admissible if it complies with list of restrictions stipulated in the Act on Advertisement (e.g. it is not deceptive, does not cause confusion between companies, compares products or services, which satisfy the same needs or are used for the same purpose etc.).

 The comparative advertisement is allowed in advertisements for the general public as well as for healthcare professionals.
 The advertisement must objectively compare products used for the same purposes or needs and at the same time compare at least one of specific, typical, essential and verifiable characteristics of products (medications).
 The price can be the subject of comparison as well.
+We recommend to review the statutory list for compliance check of the comparative advertisement rules before any commencement of such type of advertisement.

 11. Are there specific provisions for advertisement of medicines and medical devices on the internet/in social media postings?